 Two sets of activities organize sexual addicts’ days.
 One involves obsessing about sex, time devoted to initiating sex, and actually being sexual.
 The second involves time spent dealing with the consequences of their acting out: lying, covering up, shortages of money, problems with their spouse, trouble at work, neglected children, and so on.

 9. Neglect of important social, occupational, or recreational activities because of sexual behavior.

-As more and more of addicts’ energy becomes focused on relationships which have sexual potential, other relationships and activities—family, friends, work, talents, and values—suffer and atrophy from neglect.
+As more and more of addicts’ energy becomes focused on relationships that have sexual potential, other relationships and activities—family, friends, work, talents, and values—suffer and atrophy from neglect.
 Long-term relationships are stormy and often unsuccessful.
 Because of sexual over-extension and intimacy avoidance, short-term relationships become the norm.
-Sometimes, however, the desire to preserve an important long-term relationship with spouse or children, for instance, can act as the catalyst for addicts to admit their problem and seek help.
+Sometimes, however, the desire to preserve an important long-term relationship with a spouse or children, for instance, can act as the catalyst for addicts to admit their problem and seek help.

 Treatment for Sexual Addiction

 Sex addiction treatment helps stop uncontrollable sexual behaviors that feel secretive, shaming, or abusive.
 Experts suggest seeking sex addiction treatment when uncontrollable sexual behaviors cause feelings of distress or despair.
 Unfortunately, people struggling with sex addiction tend to ignore or minimize signs of distress before they seek professional help.
 And other times the sex addict will try to find ways to justify their behaviors or rationalize the consequences.
 Rationalizing sex addiction can even resort to blaming others for the addiction.
 Justification and rationalization strategies to avoid getting help are usually a pattern of denial.
 Denial can be the biggest obstacle for an addict to stop their behavior.
 Sex addiction treatment is designed to break through denial – creating hope for recovery.